Bachelor’s degree

 Multiple choice test, 50 questions, in 2 hours, from the following subjects:

-• Biology (11th grade) - 15 questions
+• Biology (11th grade) - 15 questions and

 • Organic Chemistry - 35 questions.